devture/matrix-corporal/docs/configuration.md

 	- `RegistrationSharedSecret` - the secret for Matrix Synapse's `/admin/register` API.
 Can be found in Matrix Synapse's `homeserver.yaml` file under the configuration key: `registration_shared_secret`

 	- `TimeoutMilliseconds` - how long (in milliseconds) HTTP requests (from `matrix-corporal` to Matrix Synapse) are allowed to take before being timed out.
 Since clients often use long-polling (usually with a 30-second limit), setting this to a value of more than `30000` is recommended.
+This value is also used to configure the timeout for `matrix-corporal`'s HTTP API and HTTP Gateway servers.

 - `Reconciliation` - reconciliation-related configuration